 - Limited hospital benefits apply to hospital charges for podiatric surgery (performed by an accredited podiatrist) and dental procedures that are performed in a private non Members' Choice hospital

-- The benefits we pay toward hospital treatment will be no less than the minimum benefit as set by the Federal Government.
+- The benefits we pay toward hospital treatment for included services will be no less than the minimum benefit as set by the Federal Government.

 - The benefits we pay towards surgically implanted prostheses, and other items included on the Federal Government Prostheses Schedule, will be no more than the minimum benefits as set by the Federal Government.